Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida Performance Insights

-- The Gators average 86.3 points per game (12th in college basketball) while allowing 73.7 per outing (249th in college basketball).
-They have a +164 scoring differential overall and outscore opponents by 12.6 points per game.
+- The Gators are outscoring opponents by 12.6 points per game with a +164 scoring differential overall.
+They put up 86.3 points per game (12th in college basketball) and allow 73.7 per outing (249th in college basketball).

-- Florida wins the rebound battle by 10.9 boards on average.
-It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents pull down 34.3 per contest.
+- Florida comes out on top in the rebound battle by an average of 10.9 boards.
+It is recording 45.2 rebounds per game (first in college basketball) compared to its opponents' 34.3 per outing.

-- The Gators' 99.8 points per 100 possessions on offense rank 87th in college basketball, and the 85.2 points they allow per 100 possessions rank 73rd in college basketball.
+- The Gators rank 87th in college basketball by averaging 99.8 points per 100 possessions on offense, and defensively are 73rd in college basketball, allowing 85.2 points per 100 possessions.

-- Florida has lost the turnover battle on average this season, committing 13.2 per game (295th in college basketball action) while forcing 11.5 (227th in college basketball).
+- Florida has come up short in the turnover battle by 1.7 turnovers per game, committing 13.2 (298th in college basketball action) while forcing 11.5 (226th in college basketball).

 Kentucky Performance Insights

-- The Wildcats' +212 scoring differential (outscoring opponents by 17.7 points per game) is a result of putting up 91.1 points per game (third in college basketball) while allowing 73.4 per contest (236th in college basketball).
+- The Wildcats have a +212 scoring differential, topping opponents by 17.7 points per game.
+They're putting up 91.1 points per game, third in college basketball, and are allowing 73.4 per contest to rank 236th in college basketball.

-- Kentucky is 106th in college basketball at 38.3 rebounds per game.
-That's 1.8 more than the 36.5 its opponents average.
+- The 38.3 rebounds per game Kentucky accumulates rank 106th in college basketball, 1.8 more than the 36.5 its opponents pull down.

-- Kentucky wins the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while its opponents average 13.9.
+- Kentucky has won the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.